-A 'Game Of Thrones' Targaryen Prequel Series Is Reportedly In The Works At HBO
+Where Are My Dragons?
+A 'GOT' Targaryen Prequel Series Is Apparently In The Works

 Ring the bells!
 Big things are expected to come from Westeros yet again, as reports have come out about a new project in development.
 Apparently, a Game of Thrones Targaryen prequel series is reportedly close to getting a pilot order from HBO.
 Could this mean more dragons are in store for fans of the fantasy series?